nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/CLI_BASICS.md

 You can watch the [Martin's Aquarium Directories and Files](https://www.youtube.com/watch?v=ogHzpf4Kelk) video that will also show you the basic terminal commands to use for this.

-Since all of the work you will be doing at NSS will be contained in the `~/workspace` directory, you need to create a `martins-aquarium` subdirectory.
+Since all of the work you will be doing at NewForce will be contained in the `~/workspace` directory, you need to create a `martins-aquarium` subdirectory.

 > If you don't have a workspace directory yet, go to your terminal and type in the following commands.
 >    1. `cd` - This always takes you to your home directory